 Standard Flights are where you fly cross-country in whatever direction you wish, which is usually downwind.
-Depending on whether you are flying with a GPS, you can enter your flight as either an Open Distance or a Turnpoint Flight.
-Only Open Distance flights can be submitted with witnesses as evidence.
-For Turnpoint Flights you must submit the tracklog of your flight, downloaded from your GPS or flight instrument.
+You can enter your flight as either an Open Distance or a Turnpoint Flight.

 Open Distance flights do not have any turnpoints and will score the straight-line distance from the start point to the finish point.
-If you submit a tracklog, the start and finish points do not have to be your takeoff and landing.
-However, for witness flights only your takeoff and landing points are valid.
+Note that the start and finish points do not have to be your takeoff and landing.

 |